 Note: The following options are all manual, but they’re the best ones we could find to suit people’s needs.
-If you don’t mind cranking by hand, these are sure to make it easy, pleasant and convenient.
+Don’t mind cranking by hand?
+These make it easy and convenient.

 Stanwood Needlecraft Large Metal Yarn Ball Winder, 10-Oz

-Created by Stanwood Needlecraft, a company that manufactures many different types of yarn winders, this is one of their most popular models.
-Made from durable and robust metal, plastic, and nylon.
+Created by Stanwood Needlecraft, this is one of their most popular models.
+Made from durable metal, plastic, and nylon.

-It’s a workhorse without being unaffordable and has a capacity of winding 10 ounces of yarn at a time.
-An excellent choice for most people.
+It’s a workhorse without being unaffordable and has the capacity of winding 10 ounces of yarn.
+Excellent for most people.

-- Able to wind up to 10 oz of yarn at the time.
+- Wind up to 10 oz of yarn at the time.